michaelaffare/michaelaffare.github.io/portfolio/tswd/assignment/assignment2.md

 The sharp curve from 2019 to 2020 is likely correlated to Covid 19 however since it is almost uniformly observed across all the G7 countries it may be inferred that Covid-19 had an observable impact on all the major economics.
 What is next is to observe how these countries perform in the coming years post pandemic.

+Note:
-NB: UK data was not present so Great Britain data was used as a representative of the whole of UK  (Brexit was not factored into this assumption)
+UK data was not present so Great Britain data was used as a representative of the whole of UK  (Brexit was not factored into this assumption)

 <div class="flourish-embed flourish-chart" data-src="visualisation/11162273"><script src="https://public.flourish.studio/resources/embed.js"></script></div>